 Consider using full-spectrum lights

-When an orchid refuses to bloom, the reason is usually that it isn't getting enough light.
-If you are unable to provide the right amount of natural light for your orchid, look into setting up full-spectrum lights indoors.
+When an orchid refuses to bloom, usually the reason is that it isn't getting enough light.
+If you cannot provide the right amount of natural light for your orchid, look into setting up full-spectrum lights indoors.
 You can purchase these lighting systems at nurseries or order them online.

 Use a fertilizer formulated for orchids